 what I stand for is actually important for my career,

 and important to the business as well.

 A few months after his coaching ended, Maor received a promotion.
 He moved from corporate sales to a global role with more responsibility and reach.
-I’ve gone from being responsible for Canada and some US business, to Emerging Markets and the rest of the world.
+I’ve gone from being responsible for Canada and some US business to Emerging Markets and the rest of the world.
 Working with Amanda helped amplify what was important to me.
-It certainly allowed me to be a little bit more patient and more conscious on when and how I move forward.
+It certainly allowed me to be a little bit more patient and more conscious of when and how I move forward.